Zjj587/Point_LIO_Mid360/README.md

 # Point_LIO_Mid360
-This is the `launch` file and `yaml` file that the project runs on.You can clone this, ana put into [Point-LIO](https://github.com/hku-mars/Point-LIO).
+This is the `launch` file and `yaml` file that the project runs on.You can clone this, and put into [Point-LIO](https://github.com/hku-mars/Point-LIO).
 The overall changed code is in `master` branch.
 ## Install and configure
 1. [livox-SDK2](https://github.com/Livox-SDK/Livox-SDK2.git)